kirasystems/views/README.md

 perform the work of retrieving updated view data and sending it off to subscribers.

-But now we need to talk about setting up some views, as we have none in our view system.
+Now, let's talk about setting up some views, as we have none in our view system.

 ### Adding Views